Contradicting 13 of the most clichéd “best travel tips and tricks” we hear too often, with alternative tips that will help you travel better.

 Most are stupidly obvious (“Pack light,” “Eat local food,” “Book early to save“), lazy cliches (“Ask the locals,” “Get lost“), or advice that applies to everything in life (“Be open-minded,” “Be patient,” “Smile“).

 Tips like these assume your IQ is lower than a snake’s belly in a wagon rut.

-We don’t think you’re that dumb.
+Kim and I don’t think you’re that dumb.
 Your IQ is probably average.
 You can handle more sophisticated tips.

 So with that in mind, here are some fresh alternatives to the stale and misguided travel tricks and tips you’ll find elsewhere.

 In many ways, guidebooks are more helpful than anything you can find online.

 The trick to unleashing their value—but one that most people are too distracted to try these days—is reading them from cover.

 On top of getting a decent history and culture lesson, by reading a complete guidebook you’ll discover festivals, events, destinations, and attractions that are barely mentioned online, in English at least, because #FollowMe bloggers and Instagram “influencers” have never visited them.

 Learn the common local phrases before leaving✓ Learn one unusual phrase

 Don’t bother studying local phrases before you travel.